mattwoodco/mvp/STRIPE_IMPLEMENTATION.md

 # Stripe Payments Implementation

-This document outlines the comprehensive Stripe payments integration that has been implemented in the MVP monorepo.
+This document outlines the comprehensive Stripe payments integration that has been implemented in the Money monorepo.

 ## Overview

 A complete payment system has been implemented with the following features:

-- ✅ **New Payments Package** - `@chatmtv/payments` package created
+- ✅ **New Payments Package** - `@money/payments` package created
 - ✅ **User Types** - Support for customers and vendors
 - ✅ **Stripe Connect** - Vendor onboarding and management
 - ✅ **Email Verification** - Required for both subscription and vendor onboarding